jhagdu/jensible-project/roles/jenkins/README.md

 Jenkins
 =======

-Role For Install and Configure Jenkins.
+Ansible Role For Install and Configure Jenkins.

 Requirements
 ------------